mikehardy/jetifier/README.md

 ## Do you need this?

+***Note that jetifier is included and ran automatically with [react-native-community/cli](https://github.com/react-native-community/cli) for React Native versions 0.60 and above, so you do not need to install and run jetifier manually.***

 If you use React Native modules with native Java code that isn't converted to AndroidX, and your app is AndroidX, you probably need this.

 Why?